 | Lack of user acceptance | Training and practical relevance missing | Train-the-trainer with on-shift coaching for 4 weeks | Head of FM + Project Manager |

 Concrete example: At a municipal office, a CAFM was rolled out simultaneously at three locations without a pilot.
-Because the mobile app's offline functions did not work reliably, a backlog of unfinished work orders accumulated; technicians had to rework, and external personnel were tied up longer.
-The solution was pragmatic: reset the pilot, supplement the offline specification, and a 6-week patch and training cycle brought work order quality back to an acceptable level.
+Because the mobile app's offline functions did not work reliably, a backlog of incomplete work orders accumulated; technicians had to rework, and external personnel were tied up longer.
+The solution was pragmatic: reset the pilot, supplement the offline specification, and a 6-week patch and training cycle brought the work order quality back to an acceptable level.